Effects and Coeffects in Call-By-Push-Value (Extended Version): CBPV and coeffects (Version 2: Resource Tracking)

-In this system, the $\ottsym{0}$ grade denotes that the corresponding variable is inaccessible, so anywhere we eliminate a value and bind it to an inaccessible variable (or return a value with grade 0), we require special treatment. \Rref{eval-coeff-comp-app-abs,eval-coeff-comp-return,eval-coeff-comp-letin-ret,eval-coeff-comp-split} all have this property, so in each of these we modify the rule to require that the annotated grade be nonzero.
-We also add corresponding new rules that apply when the grade \emph{is} zero.
-These rules, shown in Figure~\ref{fig:eval-lin-comp-zero}, use the untyped, closed value $ \mathop{\lightning} $ in place of a closed value and discard the unneeded and unevaluated value entirely.
-Because values are pure, discarding an unused cannot change the effect of the computation.
-We do not include any rules for evaluating a $ \mathop{\lightning} $ term, so by showing in our soundness lemma that we can still evaluate terms with variables mapped to $ \mathop{\lightning} $ in the environment as long as those variables have a grade of $\ottsym{0}$, we show that we do not use inaccessible variables.
+In this system, the $ 0 $ grade denotes that the corresponding variable is inaccessible, i.e., used $ 0 $ times, so anywhere we eliminate a value and bind it to an inaccessible variable (or return a value with grade $ 0 $), we require special treatment. \Rref{eval-coeff-comp-app-abs,eval-coeff-comp-return,eval-coeff-comp-split} all have this property, so we modify these rules to require that the relevant grade be nonzero.
+We also add new rules that apply when the grade \emph{is} zero.
+These rules, shown in Figure~\ref{fig:eval-lin-comp-zero}, discard the unused value $\ottnt{V}$ without evaluating it and use a new, untyped, closed value $ \mathop{\lightning} $ in place of the result of evaluating $\ottnt{V}$.
+Because values are pure, discarding an unused value does not alter any effects of the program.

-With these modifications, we restate the soundness theorem as follows: \scw{By this point, maybe we can jump to the definition of $\Gamma \vDash \rho$ and use that here.}